Thank you for completing the Capital Application for your company.

-There are exemptions from securities registration available that will enable you to raise an unlimited amount of capital, with minimal costs incurred.
+There are exemptions from securities registration available that will enable you to raise unlimited capital with minimal costs incurred.

-To accelerate this process, we educate and provide production tools to entrepreneurs so that their companies can be properly engineered to mitigate risk and produce hybrid securities to become the “quality deal flow” that we, and our Co-Investors, seek.
+To accelerate this process, we educate and provide production tools to founders and entrepreneurs within our Conservatory program so that their companies can be properly engineered to mitigate risk and produce hybrid securities to become the “quality deal flow” that we, and our Co-Investors, seek.

 We suggest you be mindful of pertinent information, as follows:

 1. Regarding your response to the question: "Do any Officers currently serve as Officers of other legal entities (LPs, GPs, LLCs, LLPs, Ltd.s, or Corps)?"